Compare any two graphics cards:

 Memory BandwidthTheoretically, the GeForce GTX 550 Ti should be just a bit faster than the GeForce GTX 1050 3GB in general. (explain)

-Texel RateThe GeForce GTX 1050 3GB should be much (approximately 132%) more effective at texture filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 1050 3GB will be a lot (about 132%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 1050 3GB is the winner, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 1050 3GB is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison